asteroid-lang/asteroid/Asteroid User Guide.md

 let Person(name,age,_) = Person("Scarlett",28,"F").
 println (name+" is "+age+" years old").
 ```
-where the function `hello` is defined in the middle of the data fields
+where the function `hello` is defined in the middle of the data fields,
 pattern matching simply ignores the function definition and pattern matches
 only on the data fields.
 The output of the program is,
 ```